mrkkrp/zip/README.md

 version of the library from Stackage, and I don't yet know what will be on the server.

 After much frustration, I decided to avoid using `LibZip`.
-After all, this is not a project that shouldn't be done completely in Haskell.
-By rewriting this in Haskell, I also can make it safer to use.
+After all, there is no reason this project shouldn't be done completely in Haskell.
+By rewriting it in Haskell, I can also make it safer to use.

 ### zip-conduit

 This one uses the right approach: leverage a good streaming library (`conduit`) for memory-efficient processing.
-The library is however not feature-rich and has certain problems (including the programming style, it uses `error` if an entry is missing in the archive, among other things), some of them are reported on its issue tracker.
+The library is, however, not feature-rich and has certain problems (including the programming style—for example, it uses `error` when an entry is missing in the archive), some of which are reported on its issue tracker.
 It also does not appear to be maintained (the last sign of activity was on December 23, 2014).

 ## Features